 The CityLink–Tulla Widening project is proceeding under the Market-Led Proposals Interim Guideline and will be self-funded by Transurban.
 When combined with the widening of the Tullamarine Freeway to Melbourne Airport, which is partly funded by the State and Commonwealth Governments, the total cost of the project is around $1.3 billion.
 Construction on the project will commence in 2015 and be completed in 2018.

-Finalised – did not progress at Stage Three (June 15)
+Finalised – did not progress to Stage Three (February 2017)

 Anchorage on the Sea